Purpose

 - You may use any research or "answer" sites such as

-You may collaborate with fellow students and/or tutors with the following caveats:
+You may also collaborate with fellow students and/or tutors with the following caveats:

 - Most of the code must be original and yours.

-- You may not simply cut-and-paste, but you are free to share and
+- You may not simply copy-paste, you must understand the code

 - If portions of your code resembles another student's, or any other source,

 you will be asked about it.
-So long as you can demonstrate an
+If you can demonstrate an

 understanding of it, and you can intelligently explain why you used the code,